ietf-rats/draft-birkholz-rats-epoch-marker/draft-ietf-rats-epoch-markers.md

 # Epoch Marker Structure {#sec-epoch-markers}

-At the top level, an Epoch Marker is a CBOR array carrying the actual epoch id ({{epoch-payloads}}) and an optional veracity proof about the Epoch Bell.
+At the top level, an Epoch Marker is a CBOR array carrying the actual Epoch ID ({{epoch-payloads}}) and an optional veracity proof about the Epoch Bell.

 ~~~~ cddl
 {::include cddl/epoch-marker.cddl}